NtonBala/items-comments/README.md

 ## Architecture

 App component is wrapped by Router which routes are described as plain routes.
+Instead of React components' lifecycle methods React Router & Browser History are used to fetch data when SPA is loaded or user changes routes (see App.js & helpers/routes/index.js).
 Redux store holds the App's state.
 There're two High Order Components: Items Container and Comments Container.
 The state's structure looks like:
 {
     items: [
         {